Should I Buy a House Now or Wait? 10 Questions to Ask Yourself

 Economy: Will inflation affect a purchase right now?

-The latest economic data indicates 7.1% inflation for 2022 as a whole.
-That means if your monthly expenses were $5,000 a year ago, you’re now looking at $5,350.
-That’s a significant hit to any budget.
+The latest economic data indicates 2.6% inflation for the 12 months ending October.
+That means if your monthly expenses were $5,000 a year ago, you’re now looking at $5,130.
+As inflation rises and interest rates climb, many people feel the strain on their budgets.
+If you’re thinking of buying a home, it’s important to realistically assess what you can afford.

 Carozza says, “Everything costs more money right now, and rates are higher.
 So buyers have to figure out what they can realistically afford without going into more debt on a monthly basis.”